-- a) for all inverters in plants with total power up to 10 kW, - an instantaneous power factor between $\cos r = 0.98$ in absorption of reactive (inductive behaviour) and $\cos r = 0.98$ in the provision of reactive (capacitive behaviour); - b) for all inverters in plants of power larger than 10 kW, - an instantaneous power factor between cos φ = 0.90 in absorption of reactive ( inductive behaviour ) and cos φ = 0.90 in the provision of reactive (capacitive behaviour) , according to the capability curve shown in Figure D3.
+- a) for all inverters in plants with maximum capacity smaller than 10 kW, - an instantaneous power factor between $\cos \varphi = 0.98$ in absorption of reactive (inductive behaviour) and $\cos \varphi = 0.98$ in the provision of reactive (capacitive behaviour); - b) for all inverters in plants of maximum capacity equal to or larger than 10 kW, - an instantaneous power factor between cos φ = 0.90 in absorption of reactive (inductive behaviour) and cos φ = 0.90 in the provision of reactive (capacitive behaviour), according to the capability curve shown in Figure D3.
 In that case the reactive exchange is aimed at the limitation of mains overvoltage or undervoltage caused by the power plant releasing its active power; - absorption or delivery of a reactive power up to 48.43 % of the rated active power, for any instantaneous value of the active power delivered, according to the capability curve shown in Figure D3, aimed at the supply of a network service requested by DEWA, at the conditions subject to specific regulations issued by the competent Authority.

-For the purposes of this test (minimum requirements), the manufacturer shall indicate and set the regulation of maximum reactive power available when the active power output changes, with the aim of allowing the characterization of the maximum capability of the conversion system (since devices of smaller size could also be used on systems with total power larger than 10 kW).
+For the purposes of this test (minimum requirements), the manufacturer shall indicate and set the regulation of maximum reactive power available when the active power output changes, with the aim of allowing the characterization of the maximum capability of the conversion system (since devices of smaller size could also be used on systems of maximum capacity equal to or larger than 10 kW).